FDA Will Follow The Science On COVID-19 Vaccines For Young Children

 The following is attributed to Acting FDA Commissioner Janet Woodcock, M.D. and Peter Marks, M.D., Ph.D., director of the FDA's Center for Biologics Research and Evaluation

 SILVER SPRING, Md., Sept.
-10, 2021 /PRNewswire/ -- As schools around the country are re-opening for in-person learning and families are returning to their busy school year schedules, we know many parents are anxious about the pandemic and protecting their children.
+10, 2021 /PRNewswire-HISPANIC PR WIRE/ -- As schools around the country are re-opening for in-person learning and families are returning to their busy school year schedules, we know many parents are anxious about the pandemic and protecting their children.
 Many parents have questions about COVID-19 and when vaccines will be available for children younger than 12 years of age.

 Many of our team at the FDA are parents and grandparents themselves, and our team shares the same concerns as many in our country about protecting our loved ones from COVID-19.
 We are therefore also eager to see COVID-19 vaccines available for young children.
 We also know that we all share the interest in making sure this process is done with safety at top of mind.
 As regulators, we recognize we have an important task ahead of us that will require us to act expeditiously while undertaking an extremely meticulous and thoughtful review once we receive requests to authorize a COVID-19 vaccine for emergency use or submissions for approval of a COVID-19 vaccine for this population.